TradingView Indicator

 Quick start

-For beginners: five steps to get started without overcomplicating things.
+Three steps to get started without overcomplicating things.

 01